Hoyasumii/avengers-endgame/README.md

 RHODEY: And you?
 Where are you right now?

-[Cuts to a scene of Gamo
+[Cuts to a scene of Gamor